mr2dax/sitd/README.md

 # Shining in the Dungeon (5e)
-Classic JRPG-sytle dungeon crawler with D&D 5th edition ruleset.
+Classic JRPG-style dungeon crawler with D&D 5th edition ruleset.
 Written in python.